Introduction

 Implementation

-• Post-launch LiveOps pipeline covers seasonal cosmetic updates, economy rebalancing, challenge rotations, and Firebase analytics-driven iteration on reward cadence and difficulty tuning
+• Post-launch LiveOps pipeline — Covers seasonal cosmetic updates, economy rebalancing, challenge rotations, and Firebase analytics-driven iteration on reward cadence and difficulty tuning.

 Results and Impact

-Monetization Across Player Segments
+Fair Monetization Across Segments

 Conclusion